-PricewaterhouseCoopers AG-Ltd (PwC) has been appointed as statutory auditor for the investment foundation.
+PricewaterhouseCoopers Ltd has been appointed as statutory auditor for the investment foundation.
 The duties of the statutory auditor are defined in Art.
-10 of the Ordinance on Investment Foundations (Verordnung über die Anlagestiftungen, or ASV).
+10 of the Ordinance on Investment Foundations (Verordnung über die Anlagestiftungen, ASV).
 They include reviewing compliance with the provisions of the Articles of Association, the foundation regulations and the investment guidelines.
 It also verifies the value of contributions in kind.